#14/15 Arkansas Edged by #22/21 Michigan State, 69-66

 The #22/21 Spartans turned the tables on #14/15 Arkansas in the second half, shooting 45.6% from the field and holding the Razorbacks to just 28.6% shooting.
 In the first half, Arkansas shot 50% from the field while the Spartans made just 37.8%.

 Michigan State, which was just 1-of-14 from 3-point range, led by as many as eight (66-58) with 5:21 left before Arkansas went on an 8-0 run, capped by a Nick Pringle dunk and later a free throw to tie the game at 66 with 1:41 left.
-However, Arkansas would not score the rest of the game and Michigan State made three free throws over the span to secure the win.
+While Michigan State did not score a field goal over the final 6:02, Arkansas would not score after tying the game at 66.
+Michigan State made three free throws over the span to secure the win.

 Cameron Ward led Michigan State with 18 points and 10 rebounds.
 Coen Carr and Jaxon Kohler each had seven rebounds and scored 15 and 10 points, respectively.
 Jeremy Fears Jr. dished out nine assists.